militia-io/Militia/README.md

 Intelligent and intuitive applications for analysts.

 ##Running Militia
-You can install using pypl
+1. You can install using pypl
 ```
 pip install militia
 ```
-Finally, add your info to the militia/config.json file
+2. Add your authentication to the config.json file in your local folder
+3. Run tests/tests.py to make sure your config is correct
+4. You can now run the apps